 Pension Fund contributions: Earnings of each employee are subject to a 22% rate within RUB 1,150,000 per annum in 2019.
 The remuneration paid in excess of this threshold will attract an additional 10% top upcharge.

-Social Insurance Fund contributions: Earnings of each employee are subject to a 2.9% (1.8% for foreign nationals temporarily staying in Russia) rate RUB 865,000 per annum in 2019.
+Social Insurance Fund contributions: Earnings of each employee are subject to a 2.9% (1.8% for foreign nationals temporarily staying in Russia) rate within RUB 865,000 per annum in 2019.
 Earnings above the cap are not subject to contributions.
 Social Insurance Fund contributions are not payable with respect to remuneration paid under civil law contracts.

 Note that a favourable regime has been established for qualifying businesses.